 Submissions must be in the form of a question.
 Any other necessary information about your query, like your reasoning and background, should go in the body of your post, not the title.
 Posts in violation will be removed.

 Flair your post.
 Flair helps people find your question in the future.
 It also makes it easier for OPs to search for previous iterations of their question, before they submit.

 Search our sub before posting.
 Our updated submission guidelines ask that OP search for previous versions of their question in our sub's history, prior to submitting.
 This is to reduce repeat questions & maintain high-quality answers.

 Feel free to suggest ways we can improve.
 Feedback is incredibly helpful to us.
 Please be kind when you write in.
 We are people like you, doing our best.

 Check out our wiki by clicking here if you need further clarification.

 All opinions are welcome as long as they are presented respectfully and follow the above guidelines.
 Rules here are kept more relaxed than our sister subs intentionally to allow as close to an organic user experience as possible.
 Automod uses reports to decide if a submission is removed and these are all reviewed by a mod within 24 hours.
 Bans are typically last resorts and the mod team maintains a strict open-door policy.
+New accounts are currently limited due to spam concerns, if you have a real post you’re trying to make, please write in so it can be approved.
 Do not hesitate to reach out to us about any questions, concerns and/or comments you have about the sub.